 This phrase is similar to the English expression of “any Tom, Dick or Harry,” meaning “anyone and everyone.”
-The origins come from the fact that in Ancient China, 阿猫 (ā māo) and 阿狗 (ā gǒu) were often used as nicknames for people.
+The origins came from Ancient China, wherein 阿猫 (ā māo) and 阿狗 (ā gǒu) were often used as nicknames for people.

 The director would not just find anyone to be the star actress.

 6. 算了 (suàn le)

 This phrase means to “forget it.”
 It can be used in many situations, from meaning a casual “whatever,” in everyday scenarios, to a firm or more serious “let it go.”